codinglabsau/php-styles/README.md

 `./vendor/bin/php-cs-fixer fix`

 ## Contributing
-This package opinionated to our preferred code style at Coding Labs and subject to change, so use with caution!
+This package is opinionated to our preferred code style at Coding Labs and subject to change, so use with caution!

 ## Credits
 - [Steve Thomas](https://github.com/stevethomas)